 * * *

 There was something about the tall, slender woman that he couldn’t place.
-He thought she looked familiar, but it was hard to see through the dusty haze on the windowpane.
+He thought she looked familiar, but the dusty haze on the windowpane made it difficult to see through.
 Rubbing the glass to no avail, he strained to see into the hazy interior.
-Standing next to the woman in the yellow jacket was a striking figure that in some unexplainable way looked like his Elizabeth.
+Standing next to the woman in the yellow jacket stood a striking figure that in some unexplainable way looked like his Elizabeth.

 The resemblance was striking and a strong surge of anticipation clutched at his throat, constricting his breathing.
 A deeply held breath nearly burst from his chest, as he gasped.
 Both mind and heart urged him to run to her and sweep her into his arms and hold her tightly.
 He’d ached for so long to feel the warmth of her body and feel her come alive as he held her.
 It seemed like an eternity had passed since he held her close like that.
 She was here at last – here to reclaim him – here to release the pain of his waiting.

 He struggled mightily to move his feet, but they stuck fast like two tree stumps, deeply rooted, refusing to budge.
 He looked back through the window and watched as the two women walked farther into the lobby.
 Drawing a breath, he tried to call to her.
 A raspy voice slightly above that of a whisper escaped from his lips.

 “There it is again,” the tall woman exclaimed, “didn’t you hear that?”